 When fasting you might ask yourself if it’s OK to add stevia to your coffee, to get some sweetness and facilitate the transition from eating normally to fasting.
 Artificial sweeteners are advertised as no sugar, no calories.
 Which is true, most of the time.
 But is it really a good idea to get artificial sweeteners when fasting?

-Can you have artificial sweeteners when fasting?
-Technically, you can.
-No study has been able to prove that the sweeteners provoke an insulin reaction.
-No insulin reaction means you’ll still be in a fasted state.
-But artificial sweeteners have other ill-effects, the worse would be that it increase appetite and cravings.
-Their sweetness with no calories can provoke an incomplete sense of reward in the brain, leading to overcompensation and increased appetite.
-Many other studies show that you should avoid artificial sweeteners altogether on an everyday basis.
+You can eat most artificial sweeteners when fasting.
+No study has been able to prove that sweeteners provoke an insulin reaction.
+No insulin reaction and no calories will mean you’re still in a fasted state.
+But artificial sweeteners have other ill-effects, it will increase appetite and cravings and can cause severe damage in the long term.

 Now, you might think no sugar and no calories mean that diet food is perfectly safe to eat.
 The problem is, artificial sweeteners are highly processed food, and as always with highly processed food they come with a price.

 Let’s dive into the history of artificial sweeteners, the epidemic it created, what effects they could have on a fasting body and the other side effects.